Skip to main content

 Regardless of whether you like Wahlberg's character or not you have to feel sorry for him when you meet his mother (Langue).
 That is one

 cold woman, a parent like that could screw anyone up.
-In her first scene she tells Wahlberg "I've said goodbye before to people I love" to which he replies "yeah, what ever did happen to Dad?"
-There is definitely no love between the two, she was a crappy parent but that hasn't stopped him from letting her bail him out of gambling debts over the years.
+In her first scene she tells Wahlberg "I've said goodbye before to people I love", to which he replies "yeah, what ever did happen to Dad?"
+There is definitely no love between the two of them.
+She was a crappy parent, but that hasn't stopped him letting her bail him out of gambling debts over the years.
 It's very apparent that his upbringing is a major factor in his outlook on life and why he gambles.

 Comments